andrey-mokhov/graphql-php/docs/en/spiral/abstract-object-type.md

 <dl>
     <dt><a href="object-type.md#resolve-field-aware-interface">ResolveFieldAwareInterface</a></dt>
     <dd>
-        Allows you to specify the default method used in an ObjectType to define field values.
+        Allows you to specify the default method used in an ObjectType to resolve field values.
     </dd>
     <dt><a href="object-type.md#is-type-of-aware-interface">IsTypeOfAwareInterface</a></dt>
-    <dd>Allows you to determine whether the data being analyzed is of an object type.</dd>
+    <dd>Allows you to determine whether the data being analyzed is of an ObjectType.</dd>
 </dl>

 ## <a id="field-definition">Definition of the iterable structure `$fields`</a>